tylerhuffaker/ShadowsOfAnarchy/GameInfo.md

 - **Epic Games Store**: "Shadows of Anarchy" will be available on the Epic Games Store upon release.
 - **Xbox GamePass**: The game will be on Xbox, we hope to get it available on gamepass upon full release.
 - **PC Download**: Before being listed on Epic Games, the game will be available for limited PC Download.
+- **Playstation 5**: We want to get the game developed and available on Playstation 5.
+We are targeting for release with them aswell.

 ## Development Builds
 - **Free and Public**: All development builds before the alpha stage will be free and easily accessible by contacting me directly.
 This allows players to experience the game's progress and provide valuable feedback during the early stages of development.